 If you aren’t ready to dive in with your own podcast, another option is to be a guest on other popular podcasts.
 Do some research on podcasts that focus on a related subject to your brand - or even ones that are more generic and cover business and entrepreneurship!
 Being a guest on a podcast is a great way to expand your reach to new potential customers and promote your product or service.
 Make sure you understand each podcast’s format and style before reaching out to them.
 Once you’ve created a list of podcasts you’d like to pitch yourself to, be sure to send them a short bio as well as a few topics you’d feel passionate speaking about that would be relevant to their show.

-The third way to use Spotify as part of your brand marketing efforts is to engage with paid advertisements.
-While you may already be utilizing Google Ads to promote your website, or traditional advertising like commercials or billboards, Spotify is a fresh way to get your message out.
+The third way brands can use Spotify as part of their brand marketing efforts is to engage with paid Spotify advertising.
+While you may already be utilizing Google Ads to promote your website or traditional advertising like commercials or billboards, Spotify ads are a fresh way for brands to get their message out.
 There are a few ad options to consider on Spotify.
 The first is signing up to be an advertising partner with Spotify.
-These ads are displayed to users with Free accounts.
+These adverts are displayed to users with Free accounts.
 Another option is connecting with podcasts that are related to your brand’s niche and having an ad featured in episodes of the show.
 This ad will often remain in the podcast episode forever, unlike rotating ads that cycle through on the Free Spotify plans.